MangosExtras/MangosZero_Localised/README.md

-# MangosZero Localisation Files
+# MangosZero Localisation Project

-This is a culmination of over a years work to generate full localisation files for Mangos.
+This is a culmination of over a years work to generate a full localisation process and files for Mangos.

 ### Features